kitt1987/simple-kubernetes/README.md

 - [ ] Save all the downloaded files for the next installation
 - [ ] Support bootstrap token
 - [ ] Install main stream CNI plugin
+- [ ] Divergent manifests for different releases